 There are countless ways that you can choose to do this.
 What matters most is that the process means something to you.
 Some people choose to have an elaborate ceremony while other people do this more privately and quietly.

 Tip: There are plenty of ways you could do this.
-You could consider attaching it to a balloon, tossing it into a river, or even burying it in the ground.
+You could consider tossing it into a river or even burying it in the ground.
 You may want to have other people attend or simply do it on your own.

 You could do it on a date that meant something to you and your partner.
 Your wedding anniversary or the day you first met your spouse would be good options.